ElvinEfendi/page-rank/README.md

 Page Rank algorithm using Hadoop
 =========

+This is one of my courseworks to get familiar with Map Reduce paradigm and Page Rank algorithm.

 Jar is exported to the jar folder and also there are external library jsoup-1.7.3.jar inside libs folder.

 To run the application: